QingyuanWuNothing/QingyuanWuNothing.github.io/_pages/about.md

 ## About Me
 **My research interests live in the field of Reinforcement Learning.**

+I am always available for opportunities for internships and visiting students related to Reinforcement Learning, please drop me an email if you are interested.

 * I am currently a first-year PhD student at the Department of Computer Science at the University of Liverpool, advised by [Prof. Chao Huang](https://chaohuang2018.github.io/).

 * From April 2022 to September 2023, I experienced a period of memorable working time in the P2 team of [Parametrix.AI](https://chaocanshu.cn/index-en.html).